-For a carotid endarterectomy, your doctor will surgically remove plaque that builds up inside the carotid artery.
+During a carotid endarterectomy, your healthcare provider will surgically remove plaque that builds up inside the carotid artery.
 He or she will make an incision on the side of the neck over the affected carotid artery.
 The artery is opened and the plaque removed.
-Your doctor will stitch the artery back together, restoring normal blood flow to the brain.
+Your healthcare provider will stitch the artery back together.
+This restores normal blood flow to the brain.
 You may have this procedure while you are awake under local anesthesia or while you are asleep under general anesthesia.

 You may or may not have symptoms of carotid artery disease.
 Plaque buildup may not be blocking enough blood flow to cause symptoms.
 A transient ischemic attack (TIA) or a stroke may be the first sign of disease.

-Your doctor may have other reasons to recommend a carotid endarterectomy.
+Your healthcare provider may have other reasons to recommend a carotid endarterectomy.

 Some possible complications of carotid endarterectomy include:

-If you are allergic to or sensitive to medicines, contrast dye, iodine, or latex, tell your doctor.
-Also tell your doctor if you have kidney failure or other kidney problems.
+If you are allergic to or sensitive to medicines, contrast dye, iodine, or latex, tell your healthcare provider.
+Also tell your healthcare provider if you have kidney failure or other kidney problems.